The future of mobility could be green ammonia

 The advantages of using ammonia lie in the relative ease with which it can be produced, while also making it possible to maintain fuel distribution infrastructures.
 The traditional method of producing ammonia is considered energy-intensive, but recent developments have led to the small-scale production of green ammonia, which uses renewable energy sources for carbon-free production.

-There are also challenges in the use of ammonia, such as its toxicity, its storage, and its use beyond fuels.
+Ammonia presents additional difficulties in its utilization, including toxicity, storage, and applications outside of fuels.
 About 70% of the world’s annual ammonia production is used in agriculture as a fertilizer.
-It is also used as a refrigerant gas and in the manufacture of plastics, textiles, explosives, and pesticides.
-Green ammonia could also offer further options in the transition to net-zero carbon dioxide emissions, especially as a valid hydrogen energy carrier.
+In addition, it is utilized in the production of polymers, textiles, explosives, and herbicides as well as a refrigerant gas.
+Additionally, green ammonia may present more choices in the move toward net-zero carbon dioxide emissions, particularly as a viable hydrogen energy source.

 The race to net zero